-Since 2012, NAMA has facilitated the delivery of 2,544 properties for social housing in Ireland, providing homes for at least 8,000 people.

-A significant method of delivery has been through NAMA's special purpose vehicle, NARPS, which has delivered over 1,370 residential properties to date.
-Other methods of social housing delivery include direct sales and leases by debtors and receivers to local authorities, approved housing bodies (AHBs), and the Housing Agency.
+Since then, NAMA has sought to match the suitable and available residential stock held by its debtors and receivers with the social housing requirements of local authorities.
+A total of 7,093 residential units were identified by NAMA as potentially suitable for social housing use.
+Demand was confirmed through the Housing Agency for 2,770 units, of which, over 94% have been delivered to date.
+A significant method of social housing delivery has been through NAMA's special purpose vehicle, NARPS, which has delivered 1,396 residential properties to date.
+Other delivery methods include direct sales and leases by debtors and receivers to local authorities, Approved Housing Bodies (AHBs), and the Housing Agency.